-with D in m and v in m s-1.
-This relation appears to be in good agreement with Gunn and Kinzer (1949) measurements (which are often used as a reference) in the diameter range [0.6-5.8 mm] (Atlas et al., 1973).
+We recognize the two first terms of Eq.
+(1) with the difference that we have a 3-D wind W advection here.
 The third term of Eq.
-(1) represents the evaporation. τ is the net rate of change of droplets masses (unit kg s-1) and dD/dm is the derivative of the diameter-mass relation for spheric drops (unit m kg-1).
+(3) represents the evaporation. τ is the net rate of change of droplets' masses (unit kg s-1) and dD/dm is the derivative of the diameter-mass relation for spheric drops (unit mkg-1).
 The last term I represents the collision effects (drop mass changes not due to evaporation).